sourcegraph/customer-training/trainings/sourcegraph-102/lesson-plan.md

 - Combining two `repo:` filters using an `OR` query
 - Combining two different strings using an `AND` query
 - Excluding a substring from a query using `NOT`
+- Using the `content:` filter to search for boolean operators literally (e.g. `content:"not cloneable"`)

 ### Searching for symbols (`type:symbol`)